 The King of Nazi Paris Henri Lafont and the Gangsters of the French Gestapo

-By the summer of 1943, Henri Lafont had become the most powerful Frenchman in occupied Paris.
-After spending his early years as a petty criminal scavenging from bins and running from the French police, Lafont was recruited by the Nazis.
-From this point on his life changed for ever.
+By 1943, Henri Lafont was the most powerful Frenchman in occupied Paris.
+Once a petty criminal running from the French police, when he found himself recruited by the Nazis his life changed for ever.

-Lafont established a motley band of sadistic oddballs that became known as the French Gestapo and included ex-footballers, faded aristocrats, pimps, murderers, burglars and bank robbers.
-The gang wore the finest clothes, ate at the best restaurants and threw parties for the rich and famous of Nazi Paris out of their headquarters on the exclusive rue Lauriston.
+Lafont established a motley band of sadistic oddballs that became known as the French Gestapo and included ex-footballers, faded aristocrats, pimps, murderers and thieves.
+The gang wore the finest clothes, ate at the best restaurants and threw parties for the rich and famous out of their headquarters on the exclusive rue Lauriston.

-In this fascinating portrait of occupied Paris, Christopher Othen explores how Lafont and his clan of criminal misfits rampaged across the French capital and left a trail of devastation in their wake.
-He vividly depicts how the gang robbed and murdered their way through the Second World War under the cover of fighting the resistance – until the Allies finally liberated France, and a terrible price had to be paid.
+In this vivid portrait, Christopher Othen explores how Lafont and his criminal clan rampaged across Paris through the Second World War – until the Allies liberated France, and a terrible price had to be paid.

 ‘A gruesome exposé of the 1940s French gangsters who did the Gestapo’s dirty work … Othen tells the story of these repulsive men and their exploits with brio … he captures their sordid milieu perfectly.’Simon Heffer, Daily Telegraph